5 Questions Answered About The 3rd Democratic Debate

 That allowed Warren to use Sanders as something of a heat shield.
 Sanders seemed irked by it all.
 One wonders whether the detente shall hold if Warren's numbers continue to rise and surpass Sanders.

-5. What kind of chances do candidates needing a breakout take?
+5. What kind of chances did candidates needing a breakout take?

 If prior debates saw candidates cautious in the kinds of chances they would take, Thursday night saw lower-polling candidates take more risks and throw more Hail Marys.
 Yang tried his competition stunt.
 Klobuchar went for broke in the moderate lane.